 Bonus Tip: Include NAP in Website Footer

 In addition to making sure you have consistent NAP information across all relevant business directories, you should also include your NAP on the footer of every page of your website.
-According to Neil Patel, you will want your NAP info to be in an easily crawlable HTML text format.
+You will want your NAP info to be in an easily crawlable HTML text format.
 He also notes that your NAP shouldn’t be an image on your site because those aren’t crawlable.

 Rinse & repeat

 Unfortunately, this isn’t going to be a one-time job.
 Oftentimes, businesses change addresses or phone numbers over the years.
 When that happens, you will need to go back through and update your listings so they are both accurate and consistent.
 Failure to do so could result in a dip in your local search ranking.
-Lucky for you when it comes to local seo tips, there are a number of tools available that can help your business manage the consistency and accuracy of your NAP without having to scroll through each listing manually.
+Lucky for you when it comes to local seo tips, there are a number of tools available that can help your business manage the consistency and accuracy of your business listing without having to scroll through each listing manually.
 Here’s a list of the top 25 business review sites to make sure you are listed on as well.

 Local SEO Tips: Manage Online Presence with Podium